tchayen/red-otter/README.md

 Using JavaScript you can create a fully interactive, browser-like layout that lives inside a `<canvas />`.

+### Describe it to me if I am…

+**…a web/mobile developer** – it's like a mini Flutter.
+A sort of a framework for rendering UIs which fully recreates the whole stack on top of the graphics API.

+**…a game/platform developer** – it's like Dear ImGui which implements full flexbox layout but written in JavaScript (for fun and horror).

 ### What problem does it solve?

 It gives you a fully working UI system written in plain JavaScript.